ChrisWen980/CMPUT291Assignment3/README.txt

 For modern windows machine:
 make sure python is installed, updated to most recent version, added to path etc. run "python3 Assignment3.py" in the directory containing all submitted files.
-Then follow along with the interface prompts.
+Then follow along with the interface prompts, I won't re-copy the interface options here.
+The interface asks for which option you want, and then if you follow the interface prompts you can execute each option if you follow the simple instructions.
 ____________________________________________________________________